Oriel Lodge - once the home of Antrim Races - disappeared forever to make way for Enkalon

 A Victory Cup presented by Capt.
 A. N. V. Hill-Lowe was awarded to horses ridden by officers of the North Irish Horse during the past season, who were in service with the regiment.

-A 1923 report said: “From every point view point to point steeplechases in connection with the Kilultagh and Old Rock and Chichester Harriers’ Hunt Club which were run Oriel Lodge, Antrim, Saturday, were most successful.
+A 1923 report said: “From every point of view, the point to point steeplechases in connection with the Killultagh and Old Rock and Chichester Harriers’ Hunt Club which were run Oriel Lodge, Antrim, Saturday, were most successful.

-“This Hunt, one of the oldest in Ireland, having been established in 1816, is also one of the most progressive, and the point-to-point meetings have recognised event not only the life of the hunting fraternity, but with the general public.
+“This Hunt, one of the oldest in Ireland, having been established in 1816, is also one of the most progressive, and the point-to-point meetings are a recognised event not only the life of the hunting fraternity, but with the general public.

 “Although cold, the weather after racing commenced was very good, and the events, all interesting, were carried out under favourable conditions.”